MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 - **Android device administrator Samsung Knox Standard**: An existing, duplicate email profile is detected based on the email address, and overwrites it with the Intune profile.
 Android doesn't use the host name to identify the profile.
 Don't create multiple email profiles using the same email address on different hosts.
 The profiles overwrite each other.

-- **Android Enterprise personally-owned work profiles**: Intune provides two Android work email profiles: Gmail app and Nine Work app.
-These apps are available in the Google Play Store, and install in the personally-owned work profile.
+- **Android Enterprise personally owned work profiles**: Intune provides two Android work email profiles: Gmail app and Nine Work app.
+These apps are available in the Google Play Store, and install in the personally owned work profile.
 These apps don't create duplicate profiles.
 Both apps support connections to Exchange.
 To use email connectivity, deploy one of these email apps to your user devices.
 Then, create and deploy the email profile.

   You can also use certificate profiles on Gmail and Nine Work.
 Any Gmail or Nine Work device configuration policies that you create continue to apply to the device.
 It's not necessary to move them to app configuration policies.
 Email apps, such as Nine Work, may not be free.
 Review the app's licensing details, or contact the app company with any questions.

   On Android Enterprise Fully Managed, Dedicated, and Corporate-owned Work Profiles, use [app configuration policies](../apps/app-configuration-policies-use-android.md).
-The app configuration policies support the GMail and Nine Work email apps.
+The app configuration policies support the Gmail and Nine Work email apps.

 - **iOS/iPadOS**: An existing, duplicate email profile is detected based on host name and email address.
 The duplicate email profile blocks the assignment of an Intune profile.
 In this case, the Company Portal app notifies the user that they aren't compliant, and prompts the end user to manually remove the configured profile.
 To help prevent this scenario, tell your end users to enroll *before* installing an email profile, which allows Intune to set up the profile.